Bio Conscious Newsroom

 3,110,400 total data points were evaluated during this study.
 Each blood sugar value was compared to the corresponding predicted point and assessed for accuracy.

-Using the Padova T1D simulator for accuracy you can evaluate what blood sugar was predicted and what would happen 60 minutes later if no events occurred.
-Padova also allows you to generate alternate outcomes and compare these results to the base-case prediction.
+Using the Padova T1D simulator for accuracy, BCT evaluated what blood sugar levels were predicted and what would happen 60 minutes later if no events occurred.
+Padova also allowed BCT to generate alternate outcomes and compare these results to the base-case prediction.

 The subjects were studied in four cohorts representing four distinct populations: adults with mixed hypoglycemia awareness, adults with impaired hypoglycemia awareness, pediatric patients with mixed hypoglycemia awareness and pediatric patients with impaired hypoglycemia awareness.
 Patients also had simulated behaviors related to diabetes management such as a randomized meal and insulin schedule based on the patient’s age, weight, and the amount of insulin necessary based on carbs consumed.
 For each patient, a total of 360 days of blood glucose behavior was simulated and insulin-on-board and carbs-on-board information were recorded.